hzget/hzget.github.io/ml_tech/data_collection_and_visualization.md

 ```

-We can visualize the data by pandas and matplotlib:
+Visualize the data by pandas and matplotlib:

 ```Python
 import matplotlib.pyplot as plt